ilijapet/smartCOOP_project_plain_javascript_version/smartCOOP/README.md

 ## Environment variables
 <hr>

+VERY IMPORTANT:
-If you want to re-deploy SmartCOOP and COOPToken in root project directory you should add .env file and inside that file two additional lines
+Beafore you start testing and compiling in project root directory you should create .env file and inside that file:

-        # Here we have private key export PRIVATE_KEY=xxxxxx
+        # Here we have private key export
+        PRIVATE_KEY=xxxxxx

-        # Then we should ad infura or alchemy or other point though which we will approach to ethereum
+        # Then we should ad infura entry point though which we will approach to ethereum
         export WEB3_INFURA_PROJECT_ID=xxxxx

-Additionaly if you would like to have verificaiton of smart contracts over Ethersacn you should add
+Additionaly if you would like to have verificaiton of smart contracts over Ethersacn if you do test of deployment of contracts you should add

     # Etherscan export ETHERSCAN_TOKEN=xxxxxx

+Plus add to scripts/deployCOOP.py deploy part: **publish_source=True**

+         coopTokenDeployed = COOPToken.deploy({"from": account[0]}, publish_source=True)
+         coop = SmartCOOP.deploy(
+        coopTokenDeployed, eth_usd_price_feed, {"from": account[0]}, publish_source=True
+    )

 ## Compile and test
 <hr>